Find out all you need to know about Value-added tax (VAT), how much you can charge for your goods and services and how you register for VAT with HMRC.

 To figure out what flat rate you should be on, check out the full gov.uk list here.

-If a transaction contains a good or service with standard, reduced or zero rate VAT, you must:
+If a transaction is for the sale of goods or services with standard, reduced or zero rate VAT, you must:

 Make sure you charge the right rate of VAT